Lead(II) acetate: Sweetener

 In 1887, 38 hunting horses belonging to Captain William Hollwey Steeds were poisoned in their stables at Clonsilla House, Dublin, Ireland.
-At least ten of the hunters died.
+At least ten of the horses died.
 Captain Steeds, an "extensive commission agent", had previously supplied the horses for the Bray and Greystones Coach.
 It transpired that they had been fed a bran mash that had been sweetened with a toxic lead acetate.

 Cosmetics

-Lead(II) acetate, as well as white lead, has been used in cosmetics throughout history.
+Lead(II) acetate and white lead have been used in cosmetics throughout history.

-Until recently, it was still used in the USA in men's hair colouring products like Grecian Formula.
-It was not until just a few years ago when the manufacturer removed lead acetate from the hair coloring product.
+It was once used for men's hair colouring products like Grecian Formula.
+The manufacturer did not remove lead acetate from its product until 2018.
 Lead acetate has been replaced by bismuth citrate as the progressive colorant.
-Its use in cosmetics has been banned in Canada by Health Canada in 2005 (effective at the end of 2006) based on tests showing possible carcinogenicity and reproductive toxicity, and it is also banned in the European Union and has been on the California Proposition 65 warning list as a carcinogen since 1988.
+Its use in cosmetics has been banned in Canada by Health Canada since 2005 (effective at the end of 2006) based on tests showing possible carcinogenicity and reproductive toxicity, and it is also banned in the European Union.